-Trading is a tricky game.
-On one hand, you want to profit as much as you can on your trades.
-On the other hand, you want to limit the amount that you lose when your trades are going wrong.
-These sound like simple and sensible goals, but the psychological static that comes from them being at odds can be great.
-One of the greatest examples of this behavior comes in the form of the Disposition Effect.
-This psychological pattern explains how individual people will tend to behave when it comes to locking in profits and limiting losses.
-The term was coined by behavioral economists Shefrin and Statman in 1985.
+Trading is tricky.
+On the one hand, you want to profit as much as you can on your trades.
+On the other hand, you want to limit the amount you lose when your trades are going wrong.
+These sound like simple and sensible goals.
+However, the psychological static that comes from them being at odds can be great.
+One of the greatest examples of this behavior comes in the form of the disposition effect.

+The disposition effect is a psychological pattern.
+It explains how individual people will tend to behave when trying to lock in profits and limiting losses.
+The behavioral economists Shefrin and Statman coined the term in 1985.
 They discovered a simple but powerful fact about people.
 In general, people have a more intense emotional reaction to losing than they do to winning.
-This often colors their trading with an emotional brush, especially if they are not experienced.
+This often colors their trading with an emotional brush.
+Even more so if the trader is inexperienced.

 To explain this, let’s look at an example.
 This is going to be similar to the experiments the two behavioral economists conducted.
 Imagine you have to pick between two scenarios.
 In scenario A, you get $100.
 Conversely, in scenario B, you flip a coin to determine if you get $0 or $200.
 The expected payout in B is equal to the guaranteed payout in A ($100 expected payout).
 However, the choices of people skew heavily towards Scenario A.

 In economics, this is what we cal risk aversion.
 It means that people who choose Scenario A prefer to avoid risk.
 Those who chose Scenario B would be called risk-loving.
 Those who were indifferent between the two would be called risk-neutral.
 A group of professional traders will usually be more risk-loving than a non-professional one.